Winlink: Users

-The Winlink system is open to properly licensed amateur radio operators.
+The Winlink system is open to properly licensed amateur radio operators, worldwide.
 The system primarily serves radio users without normal access to the internet, government and non-government public service organizations, medical and humanitarian non-profits, and emergency communications organizations.
-Duly authorized MARS operators may utilize the MARS part of the system.
-As of July 2008, there were approximately 12,000 radio users and approximately 100,000 internet correspondents.
+As of July 2008, there were approximately 12,000 radio users and approximately 100,000 Internet correspondents.
 Monthly traffic volume averages over 100,000 messages.

-For offshore cruising yachtspeople Winlink is widely used as an alternative, or alongside, Sailmail, which is an HF PACTOR based-email system using marine HF frequencies rather than amateur.
-As well as email the service uses a system called Saildocs, which allows cruisers to retrieve meteorological, maritime safety and other crucial files over email.
+For offshore cruising yachts, Winlink is widely used as an alternative, or alongside, Sailmail, which is an HF PACTOR based-email system using marine HF frequencies rather than amateur, and unlike the amateur radio use of Winlink, allows business to be conducted over radio.
+In addition to email, Winlink uses a system called "Saildocs," and other file delivery methods, which allows properly licensed amateur radio cruisers to retrieve meteorological, maritime safety and other crucial files over Winlink email.
+As example, Winlink was found to be more useful in and around South Africa where best weather was provided by SAMNet (South African Mobile Maritime Net).